 Nordic walking, or as it’s sometimes called, pole walking, originated in Scandinavian countries as a way for skiers to train and stay strong during their off-season.
 It’s an incredibly beneficial form of exercise because it’s a total body workout.
 It works all the lower body muscles like glutes, calves, hamstrings, and quads, as well as the shoulder and neck muscles, triceps, forearms, upper and lower back muscles, obliques, and abdominals.

 Nordic walking is very simple: you hold onto walking poles by the hand grip, and by pushing down on them as you walk, you’re using muscle groups that don’t usually get a workout.
 Because it provides plenty of stability, Nordic walking is very popular among people who suffer from joint pain or tension.
 It can be done on hard surfaces like pavements, or soft surfaces like grass or even sand – just make sure you’re using proper walking poles.
 Amazon have a good selection you can check out here.
-If you’re interested in learning the basic techniques involved with Nordic walking, you can watch the video below.
+If you’re interested in learning, you might like to read our Beginner’s guide to Nordic walking, or you could learn the basic techniques involved by watching the video below.

 3. Food walks